Pre-trained Gaussian Processes for Bayesian Optimization: Literature Review

-While both multi-task and contextual BO rely heavily on the assumption that tasks are related, \hyperbo assumes all tasks are independent (after conditioning on the GP).
-Both multi-task and contextual BO methods scale cubically in both the number of tasks and observations in each task, meaning that they cannot gracefully handle tens of tasks with thousands of data points each without heavy approximations.
-When assuming that all inputs are equal across tasks, multi-task BO can be sped up using a Kronecker decomposition of the kernel to a task kernel and an input kernel which can be inverted separately; a similar assumption is made by~\cite{wang2018regret}.
-In comparison, \hyperbo scales linearly in the number of tasks (see \S\ref{ssec:complexity}).
+To enable meta learned models to transfer knowledge from prior tasks to a new task in BO, assumptions need to be made to capture the connections among tasks.
+For both multi-task and contextual BO methods, such as \cite{krause2011contextual, swersky2013multi, tighineanu2022transfer}, the connections are modeled directly through computing the similarities between tasks.
+These approaches typically scale cubically in both the number of tasks and observations in each task, meaning that they cannot gracefully scale across both without heavy approximations.
+When assuming that all inputs are equal across tasks, multi-task BO~\citep{swersky2013multi} can be sped up using a Kronecker decomposition of the kernel to a task kernel and an input kernel which can be inverted separately; a similar assumption is made by~\citet{wang2018regret}.
+In comparison, \hyperbo establishes the connections among tasks by positing a shared prior which renders the tasks conditionally independent.
+As a result, \hyperbo scales linearly in the number of tasks (see \S\ref{ssec:complexity}), which facilitates efficient model pre-training.

-End-to-end learning~\citep{chen2016learning, volpp2020meta} is another popular meta BO approach for hyperparameter tuning; end-to-end learning learns a strategy to suggest new query points based on past history of BO.
-One limitation of such approaches is that the total number of BO iterations must be determined a-priori.
-Furthermore, by nature of using a giant model to train the strategy, we lose the interpretability of intermediate steps that GPs and acquisition functions provide.

-Our proposed idea directly builds upon~\cite{wang2018regret} and~\cite{kim2017learning,kim2019learning}.
-We resolve their issues with optimizing over a continuous space rather than a discrete set, and limitations on using the same set of inputs across tasks. \cite{kim2017learning,kim2019learning} first proposed to estimate a multivariate Gaussian that models values for search strategies in robot manipulation tasks.
-Hence it was natural not to consider continuous inputs in their context.
-The main contributions of \cite{wang2018regret} were the regret bounds for \cite{kim2017learning,kim2019learning}, whose method was then identified as meta BO without the knowledge of the mean or kernel of the GP.
-For both finite discrete search spaces and continuous ones, \cite{wang2018regret} requires observations on the same set of inputs across tasks, which is the assumption that is not required for \hyperbo.
-Whereas, \hyperbo still inherits the same regret bound as \cite{wang2018regret} for special cases when the same-inputs assumption is satisfied.